 - To operate a top-notch animal shelter and find loving homes for animals in need

 - To conduct fundraising activities to provide for the care of the animals

 - To increase the number of active members and volunteers

 - To promote spay/neuter programs

 Inspected & Licensed by WI DATCP.
 Dog Seller & Dog Facility Operator License #267328-DS

 The following video was created in mid-2016 by Leerburg Enterprises.
-The video is a tour of the Dunn County Humane Society animal shelter facility, followed by an interview of Executive Director Josh Dalton and Kennel Manager Jamie Wagner by dog trainer J.J.
+The video is a tour of the Dunn County Humane Society animal shelter facility, followed by an interview of former Executive Director Josh Dalton and Kennel Manager Jamie Wagner by dog trainer J.J.
 Belcher of Tuscon, Arizona’s Sublime Canine.